nogibjj/Zijia_ids721_week9mini/README.md

-# rust-new-project-template
+# Mini project week 9

-A good starting point for a new Rust project
+Calculate the factorial of a number

 ## References